-An interdisciplinary minor in Film and Video studies offered, in part, by the Department of Communication and Media offers students who are interested in experiencing Film and Video (theory or basic production) as part of their over all education experience.
+An interdisciplinary minor in Film and Video studies offered, in part, by the Department of Digital Media and Journalism, offers students who are interested in experiencing Film and Video (theory or basic production) as part of their over all education experience.
 To learn more about the minor click here: http://www.newpaltz.edu/ugc/las/film_studies/minor.html

 A broad-based, competitive internship program offers qualified juniors and seniors challenging opportunities to extend their learning experience to the media workplace.
 New Paltz students have interned with organizations such as: American Movie Classics, ABC, BMG, CNBC, Comedy Central, HBO, Lifetime, MSG, MTV, NBC, The Shooting Gallery, and a wide variety of metropolitan-area radio and television stations.
 Interns have also worked on programs such as The Daily Show, Rosie O'Donnell and Law and Order.

 Members of the Digital Media faculty have professional experience as well as graduate degrees in their field.
 Their individual areas of specialization include audio and video production, digital film production, media management, global media, media history and criticism, and media effects.
 Faculty are actively engaged in professional productions, consultants to a number of Fortune 500 media firms, hold office in national organizations, create original media projects, and publish media-oriented research.

 Daniel Labbato, MFA - Assistant Professor

 Patricia Sullivan, Ph.D. - Professor

 Gregory Bray, Ph.D.- Assistant Professor